-Director, Office of Federal Contract Compliance Programs (OFCCP), U.S. Department of Labor
+Director of Judicial Education, George Mason University, Antonin Scalia Law School, and former Director, Office of Federal Contract Compliance Programs (OFCCP), U.S. Department of Labor

 Prior to serving at OFCCP, Mr. Leen was the City Attorney of Coral Gables, Florida, where he was the general counsel and chief legal officer.
 In that role, he practiced in the areas of constitutional law and civil rights, labor and employment, land use and zoning, ethics, procurement, real estate, construction, code enforcement, and appellate law, including his work on a comprehensive inclusion program for individuals with disabilities in all aspects of government services and employment.
 Before serving as City Attorney, Mr. Leen was the Chief of the Appeals Section and then the Chief of the Federal Litigation Section at the Miami‐Dade County Attorney’s Office.
 In these roles, Mr. Leen litigated and provided counsel in numerous legal areas, including on many civil rights matters.
 Mr. Leen has also worked at several international law firms and served as a law clerk to the HonorableRobert E. Keeton, United States District Judge, District of Massachusetts.
 Mr. Leen is also admitted to practice law in Florida, Massachusetts, New York, and the District of Columbia, and is board certified (inactive) by the Florida Bar in City, County & Local Government law.